 4. Jupiter Island

 Jupiter Island, which is part of Florida's Treasure Coast, is known for its long roster of celebrity residents like Tiger Woods and Celine Dion.
-The secluded barrier island features breathtaking views, pristine beaches, well-manicured golf courses and a dog friendly beach among many other attractions.
-Jupiter Island has a diverse ecosystem where you can easily explore hiking trails, visit museums and swim in both saltwater and freshwater, all without leaving the island.
+The secluded barrier island features breathtaking views, pristine beaches, well-manicured golf courses, and a dog-friendly beach among many other attractions.
+With its diverse ecosystem, Jupiter Island invites you to wander lush hiking trails, explore intriguing museums, and take a refreshing dip in both saltwater and freshwater, all without leaving the island.

 5. Palm Beach